SJTU-CGM/GIFE-HGT/README.md

 Necessary input description:

   genome_id		<string>        The genome id of target genome.

   genome_taxonomy	<string>	The taxonomy of target genome (a comma-separated string), whose format is like [kingdom,phylum,class,order].

   taxonomy_file         <string>        The taxonomy of all genomes. each line of which is like [genome_id	genome_kingdom 	genome_phylum	genome_class	genome_order].

   type_file		<string>	The kingdom of all genomes.
 Like [GCF_000001405.40_GRCh38.p14_genomic      Metazoa] for human.

 Options (defaults in parentheses):

     --help                              Print this usage page.

   Output:

     --outdir		<string>	The result files will be output to this directory. (./splitDB)

   Other parameters:

     --distant		<string>	The distantly related group. kingdom or phylum can be chosen. (kingdom)
 ```
 Example command:
 ```
 $ GIFEHGT splitDB --id GCF_000146045.2 --taxo Fungi,Ascomycota,Saccharomycetes,Saccharomycetales --taxoes path/to/example/data/db/all_range.txt --type path/to/example/data/db/all_type.txt
 ```
-Results of calssification fof database can be found in the directory `path/to/example/splitDB`.
+Results can be found in the directory `path/to/example/splitDB`.
-- `path/to/example/splitDB/*id`: all genome id of species in different groups.
-- `path/to/example/splitDB/type.txt`: taxonomy of all species in database.
+- `splitDB/kingdom.id` and `splitDB/e_kingdom.id`: genome IDs inside and outside the target kingdom, respectively.
+- `splitDB/phylum.id`, `splitDB/class.id` and `splitDB/order.id`: genome IDs in the same phylum, class and order as the target, respectively.
+- `splitDB/e_phylum.id`, `splitDB/e_class.id` and `splitDB/e_order.id`: genome IDs outside the corresponding taxonomic groups.
+- `splitDB/type.txt`: genome IDs and their taxonomic group labels.
+- `splitDB/kingdom-<self>.id`: comparison groups for <self> = phylum, class, order or species.

 #### 3. `seqAlign`: Sequence aligment using LASTZ
 The script will acquire sequences of target genome which can align with genomes in DRG.
 ```